scottbaggett/wp-api-acf-support/README.markdown

-# Get those fields!
-p
+# Get access to your ACF fields in the WP-API JSON response.